-Senior End of the Year Attendance
+End of the Year Attendance

-A graduating senior may not be absent during the last two weeks of school except when excused by a medical doctor.
-When pursuing college entrance and/or scholarship requirements, the student may make arrangements with the high school principal to be absent from school.
+High school students may not be absent during the last two weeks of school except when excused by a medical doctor.
+For seniors, absences may be granted on a case-by-case basis to pursue college entrance or scholarship requirements, if approved by the high school principal.